aleron75-archive/Webgriffe_Golive/README.md

 **Modman**

-To install modman Module Manager: https://github.com/colinmollenhour/modman
+Install modman Module Manager: https://github.com/colinmollenhour/modman

 After having installed modman on your system, you can clone this module on your Magento base directory by typing the following command: